Week 2: Feb 2 - Feb 8, 2026

 }

-#main { width: 100%; }
+.col { float: left; width: 50%; }

 Objectives

-• Practice linking and navigation
+• Practice table building and form creation

 Activities

-6. Create a navigation menu using lists
+1. Create a navigation menu using ordered and unordered lists

 Deliverables

-• index.html with forms, images, and tables
+• index.html with lists, iframe, table, and form

 • GitHub commit with changes